dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0501.md

 objects, all primed with data.
 The class can now be given a method to loop through the Module objects, calling execute() on each one.

-Summary
+## Summary

 In this chapter, I covered some of the techniques and tools that you can use to manage your libraries and classes.
 I explored PHP’s namespace feature.
 You saw that we can combine include paths, namespaces, autoload, and the file system to provide flexible organization for classes.

-We also examined PHP’s object and class functions, before taking things to the next level with the

-powerful Reflection API.
+We also examined PHP’s object and class functions, before taking things to the next level with the powerful Reflection API.
 Finally, we used the Reflection classes to build a simple example that illustrates one of the potential uses that Reflection has to offer.

-131

-CHAPTER 6